 This course will give students a firm foundation in the practical application of the three sport sciences: sport psychology, sport pedagogy and sport physiology.
 Students will be taught the importance of a coaching philosophy and successful techniques of sport management.
 Spring Term.

-Introduction to the basic concepts of nutrition, nutrients and their functions and interrelationships.
-Food habits, faddism and food misinformation will be addressed.
-Emphasis on the correlation between good nutrition and optimum well-being throughout the life cycle.
+Introduction to the basic concepts of nutrition, nutrients and their functions and interrelationships as they pertain to health, fitness, and sports performance.
+Consumer nutrition and habits, faddism and food misinformation will be addressed.
+Emphasis on the correlation between the healthful dietary guidelines and the impact on health, fitness and sport.

 A study of the relationship among the skeletal system, muscular system and joint actions.